-We are committed to ensuring that, when using the Wesleyan websites, your experience is as safe and secure as possible.
+We are committed to ensuring that, when using our online services, your experience is as safe and secure as possible.
 However, there are a number of steps you can take to minimise any risks when managing any of your online accounts.

 Important Security Information